Respawnsive/Apizr/Apizr/Docs/Apizr.Docs/articles/config_transfer.md

 ### Designing

-File Transfer package comes with some built-in apis son you don't have to create it yourself.
+File Transfer package comes with some built-in apis so you don't have to create it yourself.

 Here is what the provided apis look like then: